Medicinal Chemistry Graduate Programs

 Graduate students, postdoctoral fellows, research assistants, and visiting scholars all contribute to an increasingly interesting and vital research environment.

-Graduate Fellowships and Teaching and Research Assistantships are available on a competitive basis through the Graduate School for outstanding applicants who have appropriate undergraduate preparation in the biological, chemical, and pharmaceutical fields.
+Graduate fellowships and teaching and research assistantships are available on a competitive basis through the College of Graduate Studies for outstanding applicants who have appropriate undergraduate preparation in the biological, chemical, and pharmaceutical fields.
 Students in the Ph.D. program are normally supported in the later stages of the program as teaching assistants or as research assistants by equivalent funding from research grants.
 Assistantships generally involve both teaching and research.

 The department's deadline for priority Fall admission is January 15; applications received after this date will be considered on a space-available basis.
 Please allow ample time for transcripts, letters of recommendations, etc. to arrive in support of your application.

-Apply directly online at the Graduate school's website: www.utoledo.edu/graduate.
-From that site, either fill out the online application and forms or download them for hard copy submission.
+Apply directly online through the website of the College of Graduate Studies, www.utoledo.edu/graduate.
+From that site, either fill out the online application or download the forms for hard copy submission.

 Department of Medicinal and Biological Chemistry